CNC Milling Guide

 • Avoid undercuts.
 Similar to curved holes, undercuts are impossible to reach features.

 • Avoid excessively thin, high walls.
-CNC milling subjects parts to high vibrations.
+CNC milling-machining subjects parts to high vibrations.
 Thin, high walls are susceptible to breaking during machining.

 • Design internal edges with radii.
 Cutting tools are typically circular, making it impossible to create straight internal corners.